 Kern-Tulare Water District (Kern-Tulare) is within Kern County and has a contract for CVP water through the Cross Valley Canal (CVC).
-DWR will deliver up to 53,300 af of Kern County Water Agency's (Kern County WA) SWP water to Kern-Tulare within the SWP place of use during the 2021 summer months.
-With the approval of the Petition, Reclamation will return the same amount of Kern-Tulare's CVP water in later 2021 and/or early 2022 through the CVC or other points of delivery as approved to Kern County WA's member units.
+DWR will deliver up to 53,300 af of Kern County WA's SWP water to Kern-Tulare within the SWP place of use during the 2023 summer months.
+With the approval of the petition, Reclamation will return the same amount of Kern-Tulare's CVP water in later 2023 and/or early 2024 through the CVC or other points of delivery as approved to Kern County WA.

-Kern-Tulare and Kern County WA's demands exceed their zero percent CVP and 5 percent SWP allocations.
 Absent the exchange, Kern-Tulare would use its CVP water at a later time, and Kern County WA would use its SWP water within its service area.